RasaHQ/rasa/docs/core/actions.rst

 add an event to a calendar, check a user's bank balance, or anything else you can imagine.

-Core will call an endpoint you can specify, when a custom action is predicted.
+Rasa will call an endpoint you can specify, when a custom action is predicted.
 This endpoint should be a webserver that reacts to this call, runs the code and optionally returns information to modify the dialogue state.